Axel713/fit-for-work/README.md

 ### Content

+- The grid structure, modals, testimonials and contact form were based on [Bootstrap](https://getbootstrap.com/) code provided in the documentation.
+- The icons were found at: [Font-Awesome](https://fontawesome.com/).
+- The fonts were found at: [Google fonts](https://fonts.google.com/).
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The text content is translated and adapted from the current [Fit For Work website](https://fitforwork.dk/) (available in Danish only).

 ### Media

-- The photos used in this site were obtained from ...
+- The photos used in this site were obtained from Fit For Work, who owns them.

 ### Acknowledgements